-Most mums are familiar with The Guilt Fairy.
+Most mums and dads are familiar with The Guilt Fairy.
 She’s that lairy little hag who sits on your shoulder and jabs you with her pointy Guilt Fairy wand whenever you stuff your kids with smarties, sack off bathtime for the second night in a row or shout too much in Morrison’s.

 We were already on a first names basis before my cancer diagnosis but now it seems we’re inseparable.
 She’s my judgmental, shrew-like Bonnie to my chemo-frazzled Clyde, sprinkling her evil guilt shit dust everywhere and clogging up the Dyson.